-Also, you need to be an administrator on your PC, and File and Printer Sharing needs to be turned on.
+Important: The computer with the printer must be turned on and awake for others to print.
+You also need to be an administrator on your PC, and File and Printer Sharing needs to be turned on.

-1. Share Your Printer Using Windows Settings
+Method 1: Share Your Printer Using Windows Settings

-Select Printers & scanners: On the right, click Printers & scanners.
+- On the right, click Printers & scanners.

-Pick your printer: Click on the printer you want to share.
+- Click on the printer you want to share.

-Open Printer Properties: Click on Printer properties.
+- Click Printer properties.

-Change sharing options: Click the Change Sharing Options button.
+- Click the Change Sharing Options button.

-Share the printer: Check the box that says Share this printer.
+- Check the box that says Share this printer.

 Your printer is now shared!
 Other computers on your network can find and use it.

-2. Share Your Printer Using Devices and Printers
+Method 2: Share Your Printer Using Devices and Printers

-You can also share your printer from the Devices and Printers window:
+You can also share your printer from the Devices and Printers window.

 - Right-click the printer you want to share and select Printer properties.